johnhunter/oo/README.md

 ## Use ##

-`targetObject` is extended with the `sourceObject`'s properties
+targetObject is extended with the sourceObject's properties

 	oo.extend(targetObject, sourceObject[, sourceObjectN..]);
 	// properties are copied by reference...
 	// targetObject.foo === sourceObject.foo

-`newObject` inherits from the `prototypeObject` and is extended with the optional `propertiesObject`
+newObject inherits from the prototypeObject and is extended with the optional propertiesObject

 	var newObject = oo.create(prototypeObject [, propertiesObject]);
 	// newObject.uber === prototypeObject;

-`constructorFn` returns an objects that are `initialize`d and share a common prototype
+constructorFn returns an object that is initialized and share a common prototype

 	var constructorFn = oo.makeConstructor(inheritsFromObject, {
 		initialize: function (prop) {